ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

 ## Workshop Outline

 This workshop is designed to reduce frustration of getting started.
 Learning to code can often feel as futile as picking apart cold spaghetti.
-We can't cover everything in a two-hour, but we hope to touch on enough that you'll know what to google as you embark on your Python journey.
+We can't cover everything in a short workshop, but I hope to touch on enough that you'll know what to google as you embark on your Python journey.

 Topics covered:
 - What Python is and why (geothermal) people use it